Faits des Romains

-The Faits des Romains (Li Fet des Romains; Acts of the Romans) is a Medieval work of prose written in Old French, composed in the Île-de-France, or by a native of that region, around 1213–14.
+The Faits des Romains (Li Fet des Romains; Exploits of the Romans) is a medieval work of prose written in Old French, composed in the Île-de-France, or by a native of that region, around 1213–1214.
 It chronicles the life of Julius Caesar.

 Details

 It is primarily a compilation from the works of four Roman writers: Caesar himself, Lucan, Suetonius and Sallust.
 It is the first biography wholly dedicated to the Roman leader in the vernacular; the historical text also uses literary techniques borrowed from the romance or the chanson de geste.

 The anonymous compiler and translator sometimes borrowed the full texts of other works, such as Sallust's De coniuratione Catilinae or Caesar's Commentarii de Bello Gallico, for which the Faits are the first translations into French.
 He followed his Latin models step by step while constantly adapting the text to the civilisation of his time.
 In the case of the Commentarii de Bello Gallico, like other medieval writers he incorrectly attributes it not to Caesar himself but to a grammarian, Julius Celsus Constantinus.
 In his account of the civil war, he followed not Caesar's work, but Lucan's epic poem Pharsalia.
 Unlike, for example, the author of the contemporary Histoire ancienne jusqu'à César, he renders all the material in consistently styled prose.